The 17 Biggest Offshore Outsourcing Blunders To Avoid (2023)

 If your company outsources tasks to workers in another country, it’s important to be aware of cultural differences, including holidays, customs, and nuances in language.
 For example, western countries tend to be very direct with their communication, while eastern cultures are more indirect and believe that being too direct can cause offense.
 This is something you’ll have to keep in mind and be respectful of as you work with people from other cultures.

 8. Failing to set up a good virtual or hybrid company culture

 Company culture can make or break your business.
 Aspiring entrepreneurs who want their outsourced team to share their passion for the project they’re working on should make sure that they have a strong internal culture in place before they hire offshore.
-Setting up policies about communication, collaboration, work schedules, due dates, and downtime will help ensure great results from your whole team.
+Setting up policies about communication, collaboration, work schedules, due dates, and downtime will help ensure great results for your whole team.

 9. Being unprepared to work with an offshore outsourcing entity

 Before you get started with outsourcing, make sure your team, systems, and processes are set up for remote collaboration.